 These elegantly shaped breadsticks originated in northern Italy, specifically, in Turin.
 Fortunately, you don’t have to travel to Italy or visit an Italian bakery to make your own grissini breadsticks.

 This authentic grissini recipe is from an old Italian cookbook I have on my shelf, which I’ve modified slightly to simplify the process.
-To create these crunchy breadsticks all you need are a few ingredients: flour, active dry yeast, water, sugar and salt.
+To create these crunchy breadsticks all you need are a few ingredients.

 Authentic grissini recipe in summary

 - Simply dissolve the yeast in water, add the sugar, wait till it foams, then add the salt and flour.

 - Knead the dough until it is well mixed and forms a nice ball.
 Then you roll and shape it to make the breadsticks and bake them at 400F for 10-15 minutes.

 - Turn them over and bake 5 more minutes.

 - That’s the basic gist of it.
 Now I’ll break it out in a little more detail.